bahrus/templ-mount/README.md

 The Committee for the Repair of templ-mount is coordinating much needed enhancements, which will include some breaking changes.

-Repairs were put on ice, based on the naive hope that desperately needed browser standards were just around the corner, with a far more comprehensive solution.
+Repairs were put on ice, based on the naive hope that desperately needed browser standards, providing a far more comprehensive solution than templ-mount can provide, were just around the corner.

 The committee has recently been reminded of how this is [not how things work](https://www.youtube.com/watch?v=0-Yl6FmV6EE).